Stock image: Audeze | Design: HomeStudioBasics

 This is an area in which maybe only a few headphones are actually worth a purchase (in my opinion).

-For many years now I’ve recommended around 3: HIFIMAN’s Ananda, Audeze LCD-2, and Dan Clark’s Aeon Flow (For a closed option).
+For many years now I’ve recommended around 3: HIFIMAN’s Ananda/Edition XS, Audeze LCD-2, and Dan Clark’s Aeon Flow (For a closed option).

 Between LCD-2 and Ananda, I’d still probably lean slightly more towards an Ananda because of price and weight, but it’s very close as I really enjoy both headphones.

-In fact, I may actually prefer the sound of the LCD-2 to the Ananda ever so slightly.
+I may prefer the sound of the LCD-2 to the Ananda ever so slightly.

 Still, the Ananda is probably the best money can buy as a step-up from mid-fi and will be more accessible to a wider variety of people.